Epic Life Church - Shuvah Acres 6652 CR 125 Terrell, Texas. 75161

-All of the feasts begin at Sundown of the first date
+All of the feasts begin at Sundown the night before the date shown, except Passover, which begins at twilight on the date shown.

 Counting of the Omer